PFWhite/cappy/cappy/versions/README.md

 # Purpose of these files #

-These json files define different ways to produce API instances.
+These yaml and json files define different ways to produce API instances.

-Every top level key is a method on the API instance and the object corresponding to that key is the post body that is given when viewed on the API playground screen in RedCap.
+Every top level key or api_def level key is a method on the API instance and the object corresponding to that key is the post body that is given when viewed on the API playground screen in RedCap.

 Any iterable / list-like argument (i.e. forms, fields) should have an array as its value in the